 The CGI represents the Conference in the world, organises international meetings among countries, distributes information and provides funds for help in humanitarian emergencies.
 It is also the guarantor of the spirit of the Society, and ensures respect for the Rule (go to the document).
 It is also responsible for aggregation of the Conferences and institution of Councils.

-The CIAD (International Commission for Aid and Development) is the Commission which considers requests for financing projects of the Society around the world.
+The CIAD (Commission for International Aid and Development) is the Commission which considers requests for financing projects of the Society around the world.

 Its actions are financed by donations from Superior or National Councils and from outside donors.